 In the case of proposals involving multiple organizations, a single organization must be identified as the lead, and a single proposal describing the entire project must be submitted by that organization.
 Funds may be distributed among partner organizations via subawards from the lead organization.
-A budget on the standard NSF budget form should be submitted for each subawardee.
-The requirement for a single organization to submit the sole proposal for a project is designed to facilitate effective coordination among participating organizations and to avoid difficulties that ensue in funded projects when individuals change organizations and/or cease to fulfill project responsibilities.
+A budget on the standard NSF budget form should be submitted for each sub-awardee.